rgl/aws-windows-vm/README.md

 ```

 Test the WinRM connection, which should not return any error:

+**NB** This does not run from the dev container, so you should echo it here,
+and then execute the resulting command on your host.

 **NB** You must first install the [`winps` container image](https://github.com/rgl/winps).